-Okay, so now that you’re more familiar with cloud CRM software, how does it differ from on-premise CRM?
+Okay, so now that you’re more familiar with cloud based CRM software, how does it differ from on-premise software?

 That’s not to say on-premise CRM isn’t ever a viable solution for some companies.
-We prefer cloud CRM software, though, and once you see the following eight benefits, you may feel the same way.
+We prefer cloud based CRM software, though, and once you see the following eight benefits it has for your sales teams, you may feel the same way.

 1. The Freedom to Work from Anywhere

 One of the most appealing aspects of cloud based CRM software is something we touched on earlier.

 That’s the freedom cloud services give your employees to do their jobs from anywhere.

 Unlike an on-premise solution, in which cloud accessibility is limited to an onsite server, by using cloud based CRM, this software is never out of reach.
 All you will ever need is an internet connection per user.